B. Anthony Stewart

-B. Anthony Stewart (born Benjamín Anthony Stewart, August 20, 1904 – June 5, 1977) was an American photographer with National Geographic.
+Benjamín Anthony Stewart (August 20, 1904 – June 5, 1977) was an American photographer with National Geographic.
 Stewart is known for having the first image featured on the cover of the magazine, that of the 49-star flag of the United States after Alaska's admission to the Union as a U.S. state.
 He is credited with more than one-hundred photos in the publication, five of which were featured on the cover.

 Life

 Stewart was born Benjamín Anthony Stewart on August 20, 1904, in Lynch Station, Virginia to Charles Frank Stewart and Martha E. Anthony.
 In 1935 after an assignment for National Geographic located in Maine, Stewart met and married Lilian Heald, they had one son together, B. Anthony Stewart Jr.

 Career

-Stewart started his career at National Geographic as the photo lab's bookkeeper in 1927.
-During his forty-two-year employment with the magazine he moved up the hierarchy to become the Chief photographer for the publication.

-When color photography was in its infancy, Stewart was one of the first photographers to capture extensive images with both the view camera and the 35 mm camera.
-When he was asked to complete his first major assignment, a photo spread of the U.S. State of Maine, the magazine expanded the usual sixteen-page spread to thirty-two pages.

-In the summer of 1956, with his colleague David S. Boyer, he travelled through Scotland, taking photographs to illustrate Isobel Wylie Hutchison's article, "A Stroll to John o'Groats".

 His specialty was the "geographic" scene.
 That is, pictures of foreign countries that portrayed the land the way people lived...
 He has an inherent ability to make a pretty picture out of something that is not necessarily attractive to the average person.